finnhodgkin/learn-phoenix-todo-example/README.md

 ### Add todo ownership

-To stop users from editing other user's todos the `todos` and `users` tables need to be linked.
+To stop users from editing other user's todos, the `todos` and `users` tables need to be linked.
 Ecto/Phoenix have a great system for managing this.

 First generate a migration (`mix ecto.gen.migration adds_user_id_to_todos`) to